 Some hours have passed, I presume, since I entered the forest with Hikaru, and neither of us have yet spoken a word.
 By his side I have at last grown calm, although perhaps a bit too calm; with each step I am overcome more and more with drowsiness.
 I am rarely awake at such a late hour, but it appears the same cannot be said for him.
 He does not appear to be phased at all.
-But knowing this silence will only tempt me further to sleep, I decide to break it.
+But knowing this silence will only tempt me further to sleep, I decide to interrupt it.

-“How much further did you plan to take us, tonight?”
+“How much further did you plan to take us tonight?”